US-Russia talks sideline Ukraine and Europe

 The absence of Ukrainian or European officials at the talks, which ran for more than four hours, confirmed the shocking shift in US foreign policy under US President Donald Trump, who has suggested that US aid to Ukraine could end and that Kyiv will likely have to cede territory.

+The US and Russia will be holding “regular consultations on a number of issues”, said Shapovalova.

+From this particular meeting, it was also unclear when talks between Russian president Vladimir Putin and Trump will occur, she added.

-The Kremlin’s foreign affairs adviser, Yuri Ushakov, told Russian state television that the talks were “serious” but it was hard to say whether Moscow’s and Washington’s positions had converged.
+The Kremlin’s foreign affairs adviser, Yuri Ushakov, earlier on Tuesday told Russian state television that the talks were “serious”.

 “We discussed and outlined our principled positions, and agreed that separate teams of negotiators will be in touch on this topic in due course,” he said.